What Are PRO Tracks and Cue Sheets?

-A performing rights organization (PRO) collects royalties between copyright holders and parties who wish to use copyrighted works in public broadcasts (such as in film, television, the web, and radio).
+A performance rights organization (PRO) collects royalties between copyright holders and parties who wish to use copyrighted works publicly in traditional broadcast (such as in film, television, and radio).

 Purchasing a PRO Track

-If you’re using the music in a public broadcast / performance (such as television, film, radio, or YouTube), you will need to submit a cue sheet to the appropriate PROs to report the usage.
-The PRO will then collect royalties on the track based on the blanket annual license the broadcaster has purchased, and those royalties will then be distributed to the Pond5 artist and their publisher (who usually the same person).
+If you will be using a PRO-affiliated music track in a public broadcast (on television, film, radio), you will need to submit a cue sheet to the appropriate PRO to report the usage.
+The PRO will then collect royalties on the track, which will then be distributed to the Pond5 contributor.

 What is a non-PRO track?

-- If your project is going to be publicly broadcast (film, television, YouTube, sports arena, etc.) you need to file a cue sheet so the artist can receive the performance royalties owed to them as a member of their PRO.
-This is how many musicians and composers earn their living.
-There is no additional cost for submitting a cue sheet.
-Simply fill out the song and project info and email to both Pond5 (firstname.lastname@example.org) and the appropriate PROs.
+- If your project is going to be publicly broadcast (film, television, radio) you need to file a cue sheet.
+There is no additional cost.
+All you need to do is put PRO info in the cue sheet and email to both Pond5 (firstname.lastname@example.org) and the appropriate PROs.

 Do I pay anything extra for this?